Kyle-L/Untitled-Orthographic-Game/README.md

 <a name="overview"/></a>
 ## Overview
-This is the repository for the development of a currently unitled orthographic game.
+This is the repository for the development of a currently untitled orthographic game.

 <a name="media"/></a>
 ## Media